realm/realm-dotnet/native/Readme.md

 #native#

 This directory contains C# code that interacts with the tightCSDLL The C# code is not meant to be called by the user of the c# binding, but by the C# binding itself.
-All P/Invoke and marshalling stuff has been put in files in this directory, these files are likely the only ones that have to change materially between various versions of the C# binding.
+All P/Invoke and marshalling stuff has been put in files in this directory, these files are likely the only ones that have to change materially between various platforms

 Versions :